SPEAK TO THE EXPERTS

 If you do not plan on hosting your service on your own servers, you should also consider including an additional clause regarding the backup of user data and content.
 As you will not be able to control the safety and reliability of the third-party server host, you need to protect your business in the event that user content and data is compromised by the server host.
 In these cases, it is preferable to place the responsibility of backing up data onto the user.

-Similar to most commercial contracts, limiting your liability is a section of the SaaS contract which will require extra consideration.
+Similar to most commercial contracts, limiting your liability is a section of the SaaS contract that will require extra consideration.
 In most contracts, liability is generally excluded for indirect, economic, and consequential losses.
-Therefore, if there are any additional scenarios in which you would like liability to be excluded, you will need to make an explicit term relating to this.
+Therefore, if there are any additional scenarios in which you would like a liability to be excluded, you will need to make an explicit term relating to this.

 It should also be noted that as with any service, the Australian Consumer Protection laws will apply.
 These cannot be contracted out of and therefore, you will need to be aware of the Australian Consumer Protection laws when drafting your SaaS contract.